RichardPiel/cakephp-bake-vscode/README.md

 # CakePHP Bake

+> 🚨 New feature 🚨
+>
+> Easily update your models with the new --update option in Bake 2.8 !

 Extension that allows to easily bake models, controllers, templates, shells, commands, helpers, cells, plugins, components and many mores in CakePHP 3/4.

 ![](images/users_crud.gif)